Aquatic Center Grant Program

 - Aquatic Center Grant Program Manual

-One of the primary missions of the Department of Boating and Waterways (DBW) is to promote a safer and more enjoyable boating environment.
-In support of this mission, the department makes grants available to non-profit organizations, colleges, universities and local agencies operating in California that offer on-the-water training to enhance basic boating safety education.
+California State Parks Division of Boating and Waterways (DBW) promotes a safer and more enjoyable boating environment through grants to non-profit organizations, colleges, universities and local agencies operating in California that offer on-the-water training to enhance basic boating safety.

-- What is the mission of the department and of the Aquatic Center Grants Program?
+- What is the mission of DBW and of the Aquatic Center Grants Program?

 - Who may apply for funds?